Syam916/oreally_sql/README.md

 ---

 # Context View

-The workflow of the ShopWise Chatbot is outlined in the steps below:
+The workflow depicted in the image outlines the step-by-step process of how the ShopWise Chatbot operates.
+Here's the detailed description:

 1. **Start**:
    - The process begins with initializing the workflow.